Permafrost/Tundra/README.md

 * #### tundra.content:translate

-  One-to-one conversion of XML or flat file content to another format.
+  One-to-one conversion of [XML], [JSON], or Flat File content to another format.
 Calls the given translation service, passing the parsed content as an input, and emitting the translated content as output.

   * Inputs:
-    * `$content` is a string, byte array or input stream containing XML or flat file content to be translated to another format.
+    * `$content` is a string, byte array or input stream containing [XML], [JSON], or Flat File content to be translated to another format.

     * `$service` is the fully-qualified name of the translation service, which accepts a single IData document and returns a single IData document, called to translate the parsed `$content`.

     * `$encoding.input` is an optional character set used to decode the text data if `$content` is provided as a byte array or input stream.
 Defaults to the Java virtual machine [default charset].

     * `$encoding.output` is an optional character set used to encode the translated text data if the specified `$mode.output` is a byte array or stream.
 Defaults to the Java virtual machine [default charset].

+    * `$schema.input` is an optional input which determines whether to parse the content as [XML], [JSON], Flat File, and can have the following values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [JSON] content specify the MIME media type "application/json"
-    * `$schema.input` is the fully-qualified name of the document reference (for XML) or flat file schema (for flat files) used to parse `$content`.
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

+      Defaults to parsing `$content` as [XML], if no `$schema.input` is specified.

-    * `$schema.output` is the fully-qualified name of the document reference (for XML) or flat file schema (for flat files) used to emit or serialize the resulting IData document returned by `$service`.
+    * `$schema.output` is an optional input which determines whether to serialize the resulting IData document returned by `$service` as [XML], [JSON], Flat File, and can have the following values:
+      * For [XML] content, specify the fully-qualified name of the document reference that defines the [XML] format
+      * For [JSON] content specify the MIME media type "application/json"
+      * For Flat File content specify the fully-qualified name of the flat file schema that defines the Flat File format

+      Defaults to serializing the returned documents as [XML], if no `$schema.output` is specified.

     * `$service.input` is an optional variable name to use in the input pipeline of the call to `$service` for the parsed `$content` IData document.
 Defaults to `$document`.

     * `$service.output` is an optional variable name used to extract the output IData document from the output pipeline of the call to `$service`.
       Defaults to `$translation`.

     * `$mode.output` is an optional choice of {stream, bytes, string} which specifies the type of object `$translation` is returned as.
 Defaults to stream.

   * Outputs:
     * `$translation` is the translated XML or flat file content returned as a string, byte array or input stream (depending on the `$mode.output` chosen).